Cybersecurity

 The StateRAMP market launch is not just a huge load off of local governments, it is equally impactful for cloud service providers (CSPs).
 Up until now, getting cyber technology to all 50 states and hundreds of local governments for everything from healthcare solutions to law enforcement meant navigating a daunting maze of conflicting standards and inconsistent security control interpretations.
 It makes the services more complicated and, quite frankly, less secure.
 With one standard that can be assessed once and leveraged many times, cloud service providers can now build their cloud architectures with security baked in, for everyone.
 And they only have to pay once for an initial assessment, build their security documentation package once, and remediate their gaps once.
 Just once — not 50 times or 500 times.
 Sure, there are costs for continuous monitoring, documentation updates to account for new technologies, and annual assessments, but again, only one standard and one authoritative review body.
 So much better than the hodgepodge that existed before now.
 And bonus points for cloud service providers already in the federal market with FedRAMP authorized services; StateRAMP has a low-cost fast track program that eases the path to authorization.
 For cloud service providers looking to support state and local governments, this really is the more efficient approach for a go-to-market strategy.

 Given Coalfire’s membership on the StateRAMP steering committee and the standards and technical committee, I’m often asked by colleagues, peers, and associates if StateRAMP is real; is it going to take off?
 Many are surprised to hear me say, “Yes, absolutely!”
-As of this writing 20% of states from California to Vermont and Texas to Michigan have already bought in and agreed to adopt StateRAMP.
+As of this writing, 20% of states from California to Vermont and Texas to Michigan have already bought in and agreed to adopt StateRAMP.
 With increased attacks on our critical infrastructure at the state and local level by nation states, hacktivists, and criminals, the patchwork approach to cybersecurity can no longer be tolerated.
 The StateRAMP PMO is doing their part by making it easier for governments to procure secure cloud services, standardizing what cloud security looks like for non-federal government use.
 It is really the “easy button” for compliance and, if StateRAMP makes security compliance better, easier, and more standardized…well, that has to be a recipe for success!